usmarcv/portfoliocv/content/publication/aguiar-2023/index.md

 ---
-title: A Deep Learning-based Radiomics Approach for COVID-19 Detection from CXR Images using Ensemble Learning Model
+title: Assessing Vulnerabilities of Deep Learning Explainability in Medical Image Analysis Under Adversarial Settings

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
+- Erikson J. De Aguiar
 - Márcus V. L. Costa
-- Erikson J. de Aguiar
-- Lucas S. Rodrigues
-- Jonathan S. Ramos
 - Caetano Traina
 - Agma J. M. Traina